 Evan H. Black, MD, FACS, FAACS

 Dr. Black received his medical degree at University of North Carolina at Chapel Hill School of Medicine.
 He completed his ophthalmology residency at University of North Carolina followed by a two-year Ophthalmic Plastic and Reconstructive Surgery fellowship at William Beaumont Hospital and Kresge Eye Institute.
 He is a member of the American Society of Ophthalmic Plastic and Reconstructive Surgery, a fellow of the American Academy of Cosmetic Surgery, a fellow of the American College of Surgeons, and is Board certified in Ophthalmology.
 He is past president of the Michigan Society of Eye Physicians and Surgeons.
-Dr. Black specializes in cosmetic eyelid and brow surgery, Botox treatments around the eyes, as well as the surgical management of diseases such as eyelid ptosis (drooping eyelids), eyelid tumors and reconstruction, tearing eye problems, lower eyelid malpositions, thyroid eye disease, and orbital tumors.
+Dr. Black specializes in cosmetic eyelid and brow surgery, Botox treatments around the eyes, as well as the surgical management of diseases such as eyelid ptosis (drooping eyelids), eyelid tumors and reconstruction, tearing eye problems, and lower eyelid malpositions.
 His research interests include advances in tearing treatments, laser tearing surgery and botulinum toxin investigations.
 He lectures nationally and internationally, has numerous publications, and is Program Director of the WSU Fellowship in Ophthalmic Plastic and Reconstructive Surgery.
-Dr. Black has been voted Best Doctors in America® each year from 2005 through 2015.
+Dr. Black has been voted Best Doctors in America® each year from 2005 through 2018.

 - Professor, Department of Ophthalmology, Oakland University/William Beaumont Hospital School of Medicine

 - Associate Professor, Department of Ophthalmology, Wayne State University School of Medicine